yamamaya/RSA16/README.md

 Due to its extremely small key size, RSA16 is trivially breakable using brute-force methods or simple cryptanalysis techniques.
 It is provided as an educational tool or for scenarios where full cryptographic security is unnecessary.

+## Installation
+Clone this repository and copy the necessary files to your project directory.
+No friendly installation system is provided.

+This project can be open by Visual Studio 2022 and doubles as unit tests and demonstration of the library.

 ## Usage

 ### Generating Keys (C)